Salamandastron1/hubble-bubble/README.md

 # Bubble Hubble

-The Hubble API and elementary school kids as a target audience and one week.
+Time: One Week
+API: Hubble Satellite
+Audience: Elementary School Kids

 Welcome to the endless expanse of space.
 At Bubble Hubble learning is GAMEFIED so your child can learn the road maps of the cosmos with ease.

 ### See it Live
 Coming soon!